-This article was last updated Feb 05, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Feb 05, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Half of millennial credit cardholders say that their primary card has lasted them longer than their most recent romantic relationship, according to a new report from CompareCards.com.